Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallstrictjsonrpc.unknownmessage.md

 ## AsyncCallStrictJSONRPC.unknownMessage property

-send an error when receive invalid JSON RPC payload
+Controls if AsyncCall send an ErrorResponse when the message is not valid.

 <b>Signature:</b>

 ```typescript
 unknownMessage?: boolean;
 ```

+## Remarks

+Set this options to false, AsyncCall will ignore the request that cannot be parsed as a valid JSON RPC payload.
+This is useful when the message channel is also used to transfer other kinds of messages.